-- Please mark the extent to which you disagree or agree with each of the following.
-At this school Τ q10a parents/guardians are offered opportunities to visit their child's classroom, such as observing instruction, participating in an activity with their child, etc. Т q10b teachers understand families' problems and concerns. Τ q10c teachers work closely with families to meets students' needs. Τ q10d school staff regularly communicate with parents/guardians about how parents can help students learn. Τ q10f staff value families' race, ethnicity, culture, or background.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree Please mark the extent to which you disagree or agree with each of the following statements about this school. Р q1a School staff regularly communicate with me about how I can help my child learn. Р q1b My child's school offers me opportunities to visit my child's classroom, such as observing · instruction, participating in an activity with my child, etc. Р q1c My child's school offers me the opportunity to volunteer time to support this school (for example, helping in classrooms, helping with school-wide events, etc.) Р q1d I am greeted warmly when I call or visit the school. Р q1e Teachers work closely with me to meet my child's needs. Р q1f I feel well-informed by the communications I receive from my child's school. Р q1i My child's school communicates with me in a language and in a way that I can understand.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree P P P q1c q1d q1e q1f instruction, participating in an activity with my child, etc. My child's school offers me the opportunity to volunteer time to support this school (for example, helping in classrooms, helping with school-wide events, etc.) I am greeted warmly when I call or visit the school.
-Teachers work closely with me to meet my child's needs.
-I feel well-informed by the communications I receive from my child's school.
-My child's school communicates with me in a language and in a way that I can understand.
+Please mark the extent to which you disagree or agree with each of the following.
+At this school...

+- T q52 teachers understand families' problems and concerns. - T q53 teachers work closely with families to meets students' needs. - T q54 school staff regularly communicate with parents/guardians about how parents can help students learn. - T q56 staff value families' race, ethnicity, culture, or background. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree

+Please mark the extent to which you disagree or agree with each of the following statements about this school.

+- P q1 School staff regularly communicate with me about how I can help my child learn. - P q2 Teachers work closely with me to meet my child's needs. - P q3 I feel well-informed by the communications I receive from my child's school.

+- P g6 My child's school communicates with me in a language that I can understand. - P q7 My child's school communicates with me in a way that I can understand. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree